 About local practice forums

-A Local Practice Forum (LPF) is a local network of Royal Pharmaceutical Society members, who come together at regular local meetings to:
+A Local Practice Forum (LPF) is a local network for Royal Pharmaceutical Society members.
+Members can network virtually or attend face to face events.

 • promote and share best practice